 As it turns out, we couldn’t even finish the darn things and threw them out after the first bite.
 The burger and fries were tough, gummy and the fruity flavor didn’t make up for this, in fact, was pretty awful tasting as well.
 If anything, the sour strawberry “ketchup” goo was the only thing remotely edible.
 The “pepperoni” were hard sugary disks that cracked upon biting into the pizza.

-Please just stay away from there.
+Please just stay away from these.
 Buy them for someone you hate.
 Friends don’t let friends eat mallow fast food products.